marklogic/kafka-marklogic-connector/README.md

 }
 ```

-When the output type is XML, the source record will include the column type as an attribute for each column:
+When the output type is XML, the source record will include the column type as an attribute for each column (like the
+JSON example above, this too is pretty-printed for readability purposes):

 ```
 <t:row xmlns:t="http://marklogic.com/table">